 - Both Shallow Bay Campground and the Shallow Bay Day Use Area provide access to the beach.

 - There are breeding bird colonies on Belldowns Islands at the south end of the bay.
 Please respect the birds’ space.
 Do not land on the islands and during breeding season do not get too close to the island’s shoreline.

 - The bay provides partial shelter from the open Gulf of St Lawrence but is exposed to westerly winds.

 - The sandy beach provides ideal and almost continuous landing areas in the bay.

 Gulf of St Lawrence and Outer Bonne Bay

 Gros Morne National Park is adjacent to the Gulf of St Lawrence and the outer part of Bonne Bay.
 These are exposed marine areas subject to strong westerly winds most days.
 Landing areas are limited and large sea swells and breaking waves are common.
 Strong and reliable surf entry and exit skills are a must.
 Parks Canada recommends you seek additional advice from experienced paddlers who are familiar with these areas before kayaking in these areas.

 Three of our campgrounds (Trout River, Lomond and Shallow Bay) are suitable areas for launching and landing a kayak.

 A number of primitive campsites are also accessible by water.
-These include the sites at Green Gardens and the one at Stanleyville in Bonne Bay, and the remote eastern end of Trout River Pond.
+These include the site at Green Gardens and the one at Stanleyville in Bonne Bay, and the remote eastern end of Trout River Pond.
 Primitive campsites are reserved on a first come, first serve basis.
 A permit must be purchased in advance for all primitive campsites within Gros Morne National Park to ensure that sites are not overbooked or overused.
 Those interested in backcountry camping must call 709-458-2417 or email email@example.com for information on locations, permits and how to reserve a backcountry campsite.